Dimensional Fund Advisors LP Raises Stock Holdings in Southside Bancshares, Inc. (NASDAQ:SBSI)

 Dimensional Fund Advisors LP boosted its holdings in Southside Bancshares, Inc. (NASDAQ:SBSI – Get Rating) by 0.7% in the fourth quarter, HoldingsChannel reports.
 The firm owned 1,280,470 shares of the bank’s stock after purchasing an additional 9,521 shares during the period.
 Dimensional Fund Advisors LP’s holdings in Southside Bancshares were worth $46,084,000 as of its most recent SEC filing.

 Other institutional investors and hedge funds have also recently bought and sold shares of the company.
 Point72 Hong Kong Ltd boosted its holdings in Southside Bancshares by 387.6% in the third quarter.
 Point72 Hong Kong Ltd now owns 1,921 shares of the bank’s stock valued at $68,000 after purchasing an additional 1,527 shares during the last quarter.
-Quantbot Technologies LP acquired a new stake in Southside Bancshares during the second quarter valued at approximately $105,000.
-Zurcher Kantonalbank Zurich Cantonalbank raised its stake in Southside Bancshares by 51.9% during the fourth quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 5,164 shares of the bank’s stock valued at $186,000 after buying an additional 1,764 shares in the last quarter.
-Mutual of America Capital Management LLC raised its stake in Southside Bancshares by 12.5% during the third quarter.
-Mutual of America Capital Management LLC now owns 6,068 shares of the bank’s stock valued at $215,000 after buying an additional 673 shares in the last quarter.
-Finally, Jane Street Group LLC acquired a new stake in Southside Bancshares during the second quarter valued at approximately $233,000.
+Quantbot Technologies LP purchased a new position in Southside Bancshares in the second quarter valued at about $105,000.
+Zurcher Kantonalbank Zurich Cantonalbank boosted its holdings in Southside Bancshares by 51.9% in the fourth quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 5,164 shares of the bank’s stock valued at $186,000 after purchasing an additional 1,764 shares during the last quarter.
+Mutual of America Capital Management LLC boosted its holdings in Southside Bancshares by 12.5% in the third quarter.
+Mutual of America Capital Management LLC now owns 6,068 shares of the bank’s stock valued at $215,000 after purchasing an additional 673 shares during the last quarter.
+Finally, Jane Street Group LLC purchased a new position in Southside Bancshares in the second quarter valued at about $233,000.
 Hedge funds and other institutional investors own 53.13% of the company’s stock.

 Analyst Ratings Changes

-SBSI has been the topic of several research reports.
-Piper Sandler cut their price objective on Southside Bancshares from $36.00 to $33.00 in a research note on Wednesday, April 26th.
+SBSI has been the subject of a number of analyst reports.
+Stephens increased their price target on Southside Bancshares from $36.00 to $40.00 and gave the company an “equal weight” rating in a report on Monday, January 30th.
 StockNews.com initiated coverage on Southside Bancshares in a research note on Thursday, May 18th.
 They set a “sell” rating on the stock.
-Finally, Stephens upped their price objective on Southside Bancshares from $36.00 to $40.00 and gave the company an “equal weight” rating in a research note on Monday, January 30th.
+Finally, Piper Sandler cut their price objective on Southside Bancshares from $36.00 to $33.00 in a research note on Wednesday, April 26th.

 Southside Bancshares Company Profile